getindata/data-pipelines-cli/docs/configuration.rst

    * - name
      - string
      - Name of the environment that will be created in dbt Cloud
-   * - dataset
+   * - type
      - string
-     - Target dataset for this environment
+     - In dbt Cloud, there are two types of environments: deployment and development.
+Deployment environments determine the settings used when jobs created within that environment are executed.
+Development environments determine the settings used in the dbt Cloud IDE for that particular dbt Cloud Project.
+Each dbt Cloud project can only have a single development environment but can have any number of deployment environments.
    * - dbt_version
      - string
      - The dbt version used in this environment
-   * - bq_config_dir
+   * - schedule_interval
      - string
+     - The cron expression with which the example job will be run.
+This setting is only needed for the deployment environment.
+   * - config_dir
+     - string
      - The name of the dp env directory where the bigquery configuration for the environment is located.
-The name of the project in GCP will be read from it.
+The name of the project in GCP and target dataset will be read from it.

 Example ``dbtcloud.yml`` file might look like this:

 .. code-block:: yaml

     project_name: "Data Pipelines Project"
-    schedule_interval: "0 12 * * *"
-    default_gcp_project: "default-project"
     environments:
       - name: "Develop"
-        dataset: "dev"
         dbt_version: "1.0.0"
         type: "development"
-        bq_config_dir: "dev"
+        config_dir: "dev"
       - name: "Production"
-        dataset: "prod"
         dbt_version: "1.0.0"
         type: "deployment"
-        bq_config_dir: "prod"
+        config_dir: "prod"
+        schedule_interval: "0 12 * * *"